solmos/eurolig/README.md

 Let’s say we want to analyze play-by-play data from the Championship game of the 2017-2018 season between Real Madrid and Fenerbache Dogus Istanbul.
-We can obtain the data by entering the game code and the season to the function `extract_pbp()`.
+We can obtain the data by entering the game code and the season to the function `extractPbp()`.
 The game code for the game can be found in the game’s [URL](https://www.euroleague.net/main/results/showgame?gamecode=260&seasoncode=E2017).

 ``` r